Deep Indexed Active Learning for Matching Heterogeneous Entity Representations

 \subsection{Overall Algorithm}

 Algorithm \ref{alg:dial} outlines the pseudo-code of \sysname.
 In each round of Active Learning, \sysname\ first trains the TPLM parameters $\Theta$, and parameters $W$ of the matcher specific layer $F_W$ with the binary classification objective (Equation~\ref{eq:matcher}) on the labeled data $\train$.
 It then freezes the weights of parameters $\Theta$, and creates a committee where each member implements an embedding layer as described in Section \ref{sec:blocker} (Equation~\ref{eq:committeeembed}).
-To train the committee, it samples duplicate pairs from the labeled data, creates random negative pairs $(r, s)$ where $r \in \randr$ and $s \in \rands$, and individually obtains the transformer representations for each of these.
+To train the committee, it samples duplicate pairs from the labeled data $T_p$, creates random negative pairs $(r, s)$ where $r \in \randr$ and $s \in \rands$, and individually obtains the transformer representations for each of these.
 Every committee member computes individual embeddings for each of these instances, and is trained using the contrastive objective (Equation (\ref{eq:contrast})).
 After training the committee, each member creates an index on the embeddings of instances in $R$, and queries this index to get the $k$ nearest neighbours for each instance in $S$.
-The closest pairs across all members are used to construct the set $\cand$.
+The closest pairs across all members are used to construct the set $\cand$, which are fed to an active learning instance selector to select the most informative $B$ pairs to be labeled by the user. \sysname\ is agnostic to the specific selection algorithm and we present results with many existing selection algorithms in Section~\ref{sec:selection}.
+Our default is uncertainty sampling (Eq~\ref{eq:uncertain}).
 Figure \ref{fig:dial} highlights the main operations performed by \sysname\ in an active learning round, and clearly describes the data flow.